Abhorrent Solutions

 Example 1: Ukraine and WWIII

-The mess in the Ukraine can be seen in many ways, two of which are closely related but seem to represent opposing extremes.
-In one, there's a twelve hundred year history of regional and tribal conflict motivating all involved to occasionally run up the flag and start slitting throats; while, in the other, it's a Russian response to Bond level international villainy seeking to develop post soviet Ukrainian national socialism into the armored fist enforcing their vision of a eugenics driven, feudalist, state on the world in general and Europe in particular.
+The mess in the Ukraine can be seen in many ways, two of which are closely related but may seem to represent opposing extremes.
+In one, there's a twelve hundred year history of regional and tribal conflict motivating all involved to occasionally run up the flag and start slitting throats; while, in the other, it's a Russian response to Bond level international villainy seeking to develop post soviet Ukrainian national socialism into the armored fist enforcing their vision of an eugenics driven, feudalist, state on the world in general and Europe in particular.

-In fact, however, it doesn't really matter which combination of what factors most closely describes why things got to where they are - there's a very simple and effective way to end this particular eruption for decades to come.
+In fact, however, it doesn't really matter which combination of what factors most closely describes why or how things got to where they are - there's a very simple and effective way to end this particular eruption for decades to come.

 The new American administration can offer both sides a deal under which: